Skip To Content

 The church was packed with dozens of students for the service; many hid under the pews as gunfire shattered the stained-glass windows.

-Police said the shooter, a man in his early 20s, used three weapons — a rifle, a shotgun, and a pistol — before dying of a self-inflicted gunshot wound outside the school.
-Officers were searching his car in the parking lot for other evidence and a potential motive.
+Police said the shooter, who was in their early 20s, used three weapons — a rifle, a shotgun, and a pistol — before dying of a self-inflicted gunshot wound outside the school.
+Officers were searching the suspect’s car in the parking lot for other evidence and a potential motive.

-The attack follows a grim pattern of violence in American sanctuaries: nine murdered during a Bible study at Mother Emanuel AME Church in Charleston in 2015; 11 killed during Shabbat services at Pittsburgh’s Tree of Life synagogue in 2018; and six gunned down at The Covenant School, a Christian elementary in Nashville in 2023.
+The attack follows a grim pattern of violence in American sanctuaries: nine murdered during a Bible study at Mother Emanuel AME Church in Charleston in 2015; 11 killed during Shabbat services at Pittsburgh’s Tree of Life synagogue in 2018; six gunned down at The Covenant School, a Christian elementary in Nashville in 2023; and two killed at a shooting at the Abundant Life Christian School in 2024.

 In the wake of the Oct.
 7 Hamas attack on Israel and a surge in antisemitism in the United States, Frey has leaned into his Jewish faith, drawing strength from it in public life.